gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/test-credentials.md

 While it is enabled, Stroom logs a warning banner at startup, and logs again, at most every five minutes, whenever a request actually authenticates using it.

-## Configuring Stroom-Proxy to Use It
+## Configuring Stroom-Proxy to Use the Credential

 Set the secret as Stroom-Proxy's feed status API key, and give it the same value in Stroom's environment: